Referee Resources

 1. Getting a uniform

 Showing up in a complete uniform goes a long way toward establish a referee’s authority before they even say a word.
 All referees are expected to appear in a proper uniform each time they do a game, including a referee’s shirt, the ugly black shorts, black knee socks with three white stripes, and black cleats or soccer shoes.
-Thunder sporting goods in Wellesley sells the basics (they sell a starter kit at a bargain price) and will offer a 10% DISCOUNT if you tell them you are from the Weston Soccer Club.
-Stores that specialize in soccer gear, like the Soccer Spot in Needham, have a greater selection.
-The Soccer Spot also sells referee gear at Recertification Clinics.
-Finally, the largest selection of uniforms and gear for referees can be found on the web at Official Sports (www.officialsports.com).
+The selection of uniforms and gear for referees can be found on the web at Official Sports (www.officialsports.com), but many stores and online vendors sell the uniform.

 2. Other gear